slip-slap/slip-slap.github.io/_posts/2017-03-02-pl-compile-c++-oop-constructor-copy.md

 #### 1. When to use?
-1. Copy constructor is called when a new object is created from an existing object, as a copy of the existing object
+1. Copy constructor is called when a new object is created from an existing object, as a copy of the existing object, it will be called in the following case.
-- pass an object to an argument of a function need copy constructor
+- pass an object to an argument of a function need copy constructor.
+- When an object of the class is returned by value.
+- When an object of class is passed to a function by vaule as an argument.
+- When an object is constructed based on another object of the same class.
+- When then compiler generates a temporary object.

+-
 2. Assignment operator is called when an already initialized object is assigned a new value from another existing object.